ratwolfzero/hopalong_python/README.md

 ## Current development

-Version with breaking computations into chunks to optimize memory management, thus avoiding memory swapping RAM--SSD.
+Version with breaking computations into chunks to optimize memory management, thus avoiding memory swap RAM--SSD.

 Increase in speed.
 The computing time with high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior